vincenzo-calafiore/Notes/02.Back to the Basics/Layout.md

 - Use ==Purposeful Anomalies== to break the pattern -> shorter or longer arrows or gaps.
 - If you do something once make it twice ad repeat forever.
 - Draw arrows to ensure you get the flow.
+- Unfinished elements like elements at the edge of a border that are catted creates visual interest, and make people scroll to see what's next.

 ==Good design is held together with harmony==